Cryolite/kanachan/kanachan/training/ilql/README.md

 `initial_model_index=N`: Speficy the index of the initial model snapshot.
 The argument must be a non-negative integer.
 Must be used with `initial_model_prefix` option.

-`reward_plugin=REWARD_PLUGIN`: Specify the path to the reward plugin.
+`reward_plugin=REWARD_PLUGIN`: Specify the path to the [reward plug-in](https://github.com/Cryolite/kanachan/wiki/Reward-Plugin).
 The path must be one that can be interpreted within the Docker guest.

 `discount_factor=GAMMA`: Specify the discount factor (in the sense of reinforcement learning).
 The argument must be a real number in the range \[0.0, 1.0\].
 Default to `1.0`.